maria901/Parolin/bw_compression_research/readme.txt

 Hi fellow programmer

-dl1.bin file is the main exe file with a bin extension then you dont need to compile it in order to use it
+amanda1.bin file is the main exe file with a bin extension then you dont need to compile it in order to use it

-each version have a number v6 is dl6.bin and so on
+each version have a number v6 is amanda6.bin and so on

 latest current version available is v9c (dates from 14 jan 2022  23:55 PM)
 but it will not compress prior versions

-if when trying to uncompress a dl_compress based file it says that it needs a future version then you need the char == (value) and visit this page
+if when trying to uncompress a amanda_compress based file it says that it needs a future version then you need the char == (value) and visit this page

 for the patched value a binary will need to be downloaded, rename and used